Advice > Software engineering

 4.1.
 Answer your recruiter's questions

-If your skill set is in high demand, or if you’ve done extremely well in the interviews, then your Meta recruiter might reply with an improved offer rapidly.
-But in a lot of cases, it will take a few phone calls and emails to wrap up the negotiation.
+If your skill set is in high demand or if you’ve done extremely well in the interviews, then your Meta recruiter might reply with an improved offer rapidly.

-A very important point to remember as you negotiate is that your recruiter does not make the final decision on the compensation package - the central compensation team does.
+A very important point to remember as you negotiate is that your recruiter does not make the final decision on the compensation package; the central compensation team does.
 If your recruiter pushes back on your request, your aim is therefore to convince them to talk to their compensation team to review the numbers.

-Ultimately, if your recruiter knows there’s room for negotiation they’ll eventually take things back to their team for an improved offer.
-If they know there really isn't any room for negotiation then they'll make it clear that the offer you're looking at is a final offer and will even some time give you deadline to accept it.
+If they know there really isn't any room for negotiation, they'll make it clear that the offer is final and will even sometimes give you a deadline to accept it.

 4.2 Take into account how "hot" the overall hiring market is

 One final important consideration as you negotiate with Meta is how hot the overall market is when you're negotiating.
-For instance, at the time of writing this article, the market is cold-ish and there's a lot less competition between FAANG companies than there was in 2022 when it comes to hiring.

 Get support from a professional negotiator